 This high-level event will highlight results stories and interventions from World Bank crises response and recovery efforts, including the unveiling of a virtual field visit showcasing four human capital projects in three countries (Kenya, Madagascar and Rwanda), and the Sahel Education White Paper, both demonstrating examples of successful programs that can be duplicated, helping countries and governments prioritize people and build a more sustainable, inclusive, and resilient future.

 As part of the Parliamentary Dialogue Series, the World Bank Group, together with the International Monetary Fund and the Parliamentary Network on the World Bank and IMF hosted a knowledge-sharing event focused on growing food insecurity, increasing indebtedness by low-income countries, and fragile and conflict affected-states.

-The 2022 Global Parliamentary Forum (GPF) will be held virtually during the World Bank Group and IMF Spring Meetings on April 14-20, co-organized by the World Bank Group, the International Monetary Fund (IMF), and the Parliamentary Network on the World Bank and IMF (PN).
-The event will provide legislators from around the world with the chance to dialogue with their peers and World Bank and IMF leadership and experts on the most urgent development challenges.
+The 2022 Global Parliamentary Forum (GPF) was held virtually during the World Bank Group and IMF Spring Meetings on April 14-20, co-organized by the World Bank Group, the International Monetary Fund (IMF), and the Parliamentary Network on the World Bank and IMF (PN).
+The event provided legislators from around the world with the chance to dialogue with their peers and World Bank and IMF leadership and experts on the most urgent development challenges.

 This second Parliamentary Dialogue Series event brought World Bank and IMF experts together with parliamentarians to discuss gender equality and women’s economic inclusion.
 This session highlighted findings from the Women Business and the Law 2022 Report and an IMF working paper, and addressed how parliamentarians everywhere can help nurture economic recovery and to accelerate action towards gender equality – #AccelerateEquality.